mxaddict/www.codedmaster.com/content/blog/2018-03-27-wanna-start-staking-navcoin.md

 ## Step 2

-Get the latest NAVCoin Core wallet download link from [navcoin_releases]
+Get the latest NAVCoin Core wallet download link from the [releases page][navcoin_releases]

 Then download via `wget` on the server